 Taking full advantage of modular versatility by connecting, rearranging or adding to your sectional sofa is easier than Tetris, and if we can say so—the results are far more aesthetically pleasing.

 We've gathered a few common questions about our modular styles and a few tips and tricks on adding to, rearranging, and maintaining your sectional.

 Zinc "alligator clips" are affixed to the underside of every sectional component.
 These clips consist of two parts—a long "toothy" side (hence the name) and a metal peg it "bites" into.

 To connect, twist open the long toothy side of an alligator clip so it is pointing directly towards the sectional component you want to connect it to.
 Make sure the two sectional components are perfectly aligned and push the two pieces together.
 If the pieces connect, you'll hear a satisfying "click."

-The alligator clips provide a sturdy connection for the components of your sectional.
-But it's relatively easy for two people to disconnect pieces—just tilt the sectional component with the peg slightly backward until you hear the clip disengage.
+It's relatively easy for two people to disconnect to pieces—gently tilt the sectional component with the peg slightly backward until you hear the clip disengage.

 My alligator clip isn't staying in place.
 Is it broken?

 When troubleshooting alligator clip issues, always check to make sure the components of your sectional are correctly aligned (i.e., every toothy side is lined up with a corresponding peg).
 Often, the culprit is just a piece that's been jostled out of place.